matheusmisumoto/angular-course-01/README.md

 # Angular Course - 1st script

-Creating a single page application using Angular, with RouterModule and simple JavaScript functions to be used in components.
+Creating a Angular-based single page application, using RouterModule and simple JavaScript functions to be used in components.